-Actuarial calculations and processes are the cornerstone of sound pension funding policies.
+Actuarial calculations and processes are the cornerstones of sound pension funding policies.
 According to the US Bureau of Labor Statistics, "Actuaries analyze the financial costs of risk and uncertainty.
 They use mathematics, statistics, and financial theory to assess the risk that an event will occur and to help businesses and clients develop policies that minimize the cost of that risk."

 In the realm of public pensions, actuaries typically assess and project the financial condition of a pension plan, and determine how much should be contributed each year to provide for the secure funding of benefits in a systematic fashion.
-Actuaries also may estimate the cost and other effects of proposed changes to a pension plan, and review or audit the work of other actuaries.
+Actuaries also may estimate the cost and other effects of proposed changes to a pension plan and review or audit the work of other actuaries.

 Public pension professional actuaries most often are employed by actuarial consulting firms appointed by public retirement systems and other public sector entities; a growing number of public retirement systems employ one or more actuaries as staff.